netkicorp/netkidocs/onboard_id_theme_android.md

 ## Overview

-The NetkiSDK provide the ability for the clients implementing it to configure and personalize some of the UI elements to make it fit better with their application and show a more natural transition between their app and the SDK.
+The NetkiSDK provides the ability for the clients implementing it to configure and personalize some of the UI elements to make it fit better with their application and show a more natural transition between their app and the SDK.
 This document shows what elements can be customized and the way the they are customized.

-The colors that all the elements follow are the next ones:
+The colors that all the elements follow are:

 ```html
 <color name="netki_primary_color">#483090</color>